 email us a photo and tell us your story

-*This invitation is for non-commercial, non-fund-raising purposes only.
+*This invitation to make a WISH TREE for your school, workplace or community is for non-commercial, non-fund-raising purposes only.

-Q: And when did the “Wish Tree” happen for the first time?
+Q: When did the “Wish Tree” happen for the first time?

 YO: I don’t remember exactly when.
 It’s after 1981, after John, my husband’s passing.